 - One term's written notice must be given for students leaving permanently part way through the year.
-Students taking holidays during school term do not attract a reduction in fees or levies. - Students leaving part way through the year will not receive a refund for any fees or levies.
-All accounts are to be settled prior to leaving the school. - Students commencing part way through the year will be charged pro-rata tuition fees and excursion levies.
-All other levies will be at full year cost.
+Students taking holidays during school term do not attract a reduction in fees. - Students leaving part way through the year will not receive a refund for any fees.
+All accounts are to be settled prior to leaving the school. - Students commencing part way through the year will be charged pro-rata tuition fees.